nob_reframe (Compatible with IFFS 2025.1.0 and up)

 This Matchbox shader reframes a shot with respect to perspective distortion.

-The concept of this shader is to simulate a different focal length and camera orientation while maintaining the camera position.
+The concept of this shader is to simulate a different focal length and camera orientation while maintaining the camera’s position.

-Image-wise only transformations are applied to acquire alternate view frames, thus brightness is retained and bokeh is transformed with the image (note that this can lead to deformed bokeh when extremely wide source FoV and strong off-centreing come together).
+Image-wise only spatial transformations are applied to acquire this alternate view, thus brightness is retained and bokeh is transformed with the image (note that this can lead to deformed bokeh when extremely wide source FoV and strong off-centreing come together).

-To eliminate this error, one can specify a canvas resolution exactly 2 pixels wider & higher to then crop it back to the desired format using the <Resize & Crop> node.
+To eliminate this error, one can specify a higher & wider canvas resolution, accommodating the filtering kernel size; to then crop the output to the desired format using the <Resize & Crop> node.

-Take care to maintain correct pixel- & image aspect ratios between reframing & crop.
-Use the
+Take care to maintain correct pixel- & frame aspect ratios between reframing & crop.
+Use the selector if necessary (for certain versions of Flame, the frame aspect ratio can snap to close-but-not-exact presets such as 16:9).

 Upressing is best done with other means than this shader.
-Significant enlargements of small image viewports to a canvas of the same resolution as the input also might result in strong pixelation.
+Significant enlargements of image portions to a canvas of equal resolution to the input might also result in strong pixelation.

-If need be, one can output the intermediate (continuous) UV coordinates and feed them into an external filter better suited towards upressing.
-Note that when outputting UV coordinates, the Matte result is intentionally black to incentivize running it too through the external filter.
+For this, one can output the intermediate ST map and feed it into an external filter better suited towards upressing.
+Note that when outputting STs, the Matte output is intentionally left black to incentivize running it too through external filtering.

-Adaptive Degradation is supported by this shader, which conditionally bypasses antialiasing.
+Adaptive Degradation is supported by this shader, which if active bypasses antialiasing.

 This shader is licensed under the terms of the MIT license.